Keto Takis

 chip dough on a sheet of parchment paper

-Tip May need to knead with hands in order to full mix dough.
+Tip You might need to knead with your hands to fully mix the dough.

 2